-Relevancy Category related to the Circular Economy dimension Very Relevant (negative) Relevant (negative) Neutral Relevant (positive) Very relevant (positive) Explanation and examples The use of the substance goes counter to the spirit of the Circular Economy.
+36 Relevancy Category related to the Circular Economy dimension Very Relevant (negative) Relevant (negative) Neutral Relevant (positive) Very relevant (positive) Explanation and examples The use of the substance goes counter to the spirit of the Circular Economy.
 Substance and/or use constitute a challenge in terms of the Circular Economy (technically or economically difficult to collect and recycle) Used in such a way that it is difficult to identify a circular economy dimension.
 The substance is recyclable and there are recycling circuits established for it.
-One or more of the following conditions are met: Highly valuable High recycling performance Strategic resource for the EU economy and its availability depends on recycling performance Very significant benefit in terms of resource use (including energy) to achieve circularity Example: Recycled base and minor metals that can be introduced in equivalent uses as primary use Example: Relevant to the discussion: specific uses in which the substance is lost for what would be more 'circular' uses.
+One or more of the following conditions are met: Highly valuable High recycling performance Strategic resource for the EU economy and its availability depends on recycling performance Very significant benefit in terms of resource use (including energy) to achieve campics Example: Relevant to the discussion: specific uses in which the substance is lost for what would be more 'circular' uses.
 (ZnO in tyres, for example, remains an issue in recycled uses) Example: Circular Economy Difficulties: An alloying element that technically disrupts (poisons) established recycling circuits (Bismuth, for example, blocks the recycling of Copper) Example: a substance used as an intermediate in chemical processes, a fertiliser, a molecule used in over-the- counter drugs, substances such as oxygen for which the concept of circular economy is not relevant (at least not on the Earth surface).
-Example: some plastics recycled in lower tier applications or metals that are recycled but cannot be used to the same quality level as the primary material
+Example: some plastics recycled in lower tier applications or metals that are recycled but cannot be used to the same quality level as the primary material including energy to achieve circularity in: Example: Recycled base and minor metals that can be introduced in equivalent uses as primary use

-Once the relevance established, the Circular Economy dimension will influence the proportionality discussion according to the relevancy category as illustrated in Table 13 :
+Once the relevance established, the Circular Economy dimension will influence the proportionality discussion according to the relevancy category as illustrated in Table 13 Table 13